Korea Sector Momentum: 24.23% CAGR, +18.68% Annual Alpha Over KOSPI (2000-2025)

 Healthcare and Consumer Defensive together account for 62 of 104 quarters at the top of Korea's rotation.
 This concentration isn't accidental.
 South Korea has one of the fastest-aging populations in the world.
 Healthcare demand compounds structurally regardless of global risk sentiment.
 Consumer Defensive captures domestic consumption from a population with high household savings and stable employment.

-These sectors don't correlate tightly with US equity downturns, which is why the strategy holds up when SPY sells off.
+These sectors don't correlate tightly with global equity downturns, which is why the strategy consistently beats KOSPI across both up and down cycles.

 Technology appeared in only 19 quarters despite Korea's reputation as a tech-heavy market.
 The strategy's equal-weighting at sector level means Samsung and a handful of large-cap chip stocks don't dominate the signal the way they dominate the KOSPI index.
 When semiconductor cycles turn, the sector shows up in rotation.
 When they don't, Healthcare carries the portfolio.